[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 An important facet of all forms of winding up is the role played by the liquidator.
 A liquidator is essentially the independent person or entity who takes charge of the wound up company.
 One of the primary roles of the liquidator is to take control of all of the company’s assets, sell off the assets and then distribute the proceeds.

 When the liquidator takes over the company, the company continues to exist as a legal entity.
 But the directors’ powers of managing the company ceases, and the liquidator is now in the driving seat of the company.
-In other words, if the company were a giant robot, there is now just a change in the person piloting that robot.

 So if the liquidator wanted to carry on the business of the company for a limited time, or if the liquidator were to sell off the company’s lands, it is still the company carrying out such tasks but the liquidator piloting these actions.